scipy-conference/scipy_proceedings/papers/karl_schleicher/karl_schleicher.rst

                     newpefa,
                     newpefb)[:2]

 Printing newpefa, newpefb, and newpefc shows they are the same as pefa and pefc, so this code will estimate 2 and 3 point prediction error filters.
 This function can be used in a loop to process all frequencies.
 This code along with inverse Fourier transform and display follows.
-Figure 7 is the output from the code and it recreates Figure 3 from Spitz's paper.
+Figure :ref:`separatedcomponents` is the output from the code.
+The third section in Figure 6 has been separated into the two components - sections one and two in Figure 6.

 .. code-block:: python